Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

-If you like adobo with a little more sauce and a creamier finish, this is a good one to make.
+If you like adobo with more creamy sauce, this is a good one to make.

 Jump to: